Parent trigger: History

-In January 2010, the California legislature passed by one vote in both houses a "Parent Empowerment" law (Article 3 of SBX54, introduced by Senator Gloria J. Romero and Senator Bob Huff and signed by Governor Arnold Schwarzenegger), becoming the only state in the nation with a parent trigger law.
+In January 2010, the California legislature passed by one vote in both houses a "Parent Empowerment" law (Article 3 of SBX54, introduced by Senator Gloria J. Romero and Senator Bob Huff and signed by Governor Arnold Schwarzenegger), becoming the first state in the nation with a parent trigger law.
 The law's passage, just before a federal deadline on January 19, allowed California to compete for $700 million in President Obama's Race to the Top initiative (which it did not ultimately receive) by complying with a Race to the Top requirement that test scores be used to evaluate teachers.
 SBX54 also includes an "open enrollment" provision, allowing students in underperforming schools to apply for admission at any other school.

-Parent Revolution—with a $1 million annual budget funded by the Gates Foundation, the Walton Family Foundation, the Wasserman Foundation, the Broad Foundation, and the Hewlett Foundation—announced intentions to seek parent trigger actions across California.
-Two efforts have been conducted thus far.
+After the law's passage, Parent Revolution—with a $1 million annual budget funded by the Gates Foundation, the Walton Family Foundation, the Wasserman Foundation, the Broad Foundation, and the Hewlett Foundation—announced intentions to seek parent trigger actions across California.

+In 2012, the film Won't Back Down was released and shown at the 2012 Democratic National Convention.
+The film is a fictionalized account of the passage of the parent trigger law in L.A., and was shown at the DNC by Democrats for Education Reform, a pro-charter school political action committee.

 Similar parent trigger laws have been proposed in more than 20 states, and been enacted in Mississippi, Texas, Indiana, and Louisiana.
 A variation on the law, which uses parents' councils, was passed in Connecticut.
 Ohio has established a pilot version of the law which applies only to the Columbus City Schools.
-One parent trigger law was defeated in Florida.

 Public advocates for parent trigger laws, besides Parent Revolution, include The US Conference of Mayors, Stand for Children, and Michelle Rhee.
 The New York Times reported in 2010 that Education Secretary Arne Duncan and Chicago Mayor Rahm Emanuel support parent trigger laws.
 Mitt Romney supports it.